 1 in 3 Australians over the age of 25 is at increased risk of developing kidney-related disease and so our annual Kidney Health Week is a key time to educate the general public on the risk factors.

 Activities for the 2013 Kidney Health Week included:

 If you would like to become involved in future Kidney Health Week events or have questions related to this campaign, please contact the events team on 03 9674 4300 or email firstname.lastname@example.org

-- An official Kidney Health Week launch at Parliament House, attended by The Hon Tanya Plibersek and The Hon Peter Dutton: see media>
+- Official Kidney Health Week launch at Parliament House, attended by The Hon Tanya Plibersek and The Hon Peter Dutton: see media>

-- Re-launching the online risk assessment tool www.checkmykidneys.com.au
+- Re-launch of the online risk assessment tool www.checkmykidneys.com.au

 - Local kidney risk screenings held across Australia